Master of Science (M.S.) Major in Data Analytics and Information Systems (Thesis Option)

 Grade Mode: Credit/No Credit

-This course provides an understanding of the issues in managing organizations' information assets.
-The course examines users' issues and challenges within the Information Technology (IT) management arena as part of a firm's business and IT strategy.
-The course provides frameworks and management principles that current or aspiring managers can employ with the challenges of implementing rapidly advancing technology.
-The focus is on managerial rather than technical issues.
+This course provides an understanding of the issues in managing organizations' artificial intelligence (AI) and information assets.
+The course examines users' issues and challenges within the Information Technology management arena as part of a firm's business and AI strategy.
+The course provides frameworks and management principles that current or aspiring managers can employ with the challenges of implementing rapidly advancing AI technology.
+Through real-world case studies, students are empowered to effectively leverage AI to drive innovation, enhance decision-making, and automate business operations.
 Prerequisite: B A 5351 with a grade of "C" or better.

 ISAN 5355.
 Database Management Systems.